 Elected to the Board in 1997, Mr. D’Ambrosio served as President of the Board of Directors from 2009 to 2015.
 He is the founder and President of Ibis Management, LLC, an investment management firm.
 From 1988 to 1996, he was a Managing Director of The Taylor Simpson Group and previously a Vice President at Hampton Partners.
 Prior to that, he was a member of the Corporate Finance Department of Drexel Burnham Lambert Inc. He received his B.S. degree from the Massachusetts Institute of Technology.
-He is also a CFA charter holder.
+He is also a CFA charterholder.

 Elected in 2010, Mr. Kayaian is President of Mosaic Enterprises, LLC and a 25-year veteran of the business of global corporate sponsorship and marketing for a wide range of properties and events.
 Past clients include: Madison Square Garden, the NBA, NFL, XFL and NASCAR.
-Mr. Kayaian is one of the founders of the NBA’s International division, and was a Managing Director of the NFL’s European operations.
+Mr. Kayaian is one of the founders of the NBA’s International Division and was a Managing Director of the NFL’s European operations.
 Born and raised in New York City, Mr. Kayaian holds a B.A. in Marketing from St. John’s University and resides in Westchester County with his family.

 Joan L. Larson

-Elected to the Board in 1996, Mr. Mittenthal is President of TCC Group, a management consulting firm that provides planning, evaluation, and grants management services.
+Elected to the Board in 1996, Mr. Mittenthal is President of TCC Group, a management consulting firm that provides planning, evaluation and grants management services.
 He joined the firm, formerly known as The Conservation Company, in 1989.
 He is a member of the International Network on Strategic Philanthropy, an initiative involving 58 individuals from North America, Latin America, Europe and Asia.
 Mr. Mittenthal spent 12 years at the New York Community Trust, where from 1983 to 1989 he served as a Vice President for Program, overseeing the discretionary grant program at the largest U.S. community foundation.
 Active in civic and cultural affairs, he served for six years as a mayoral appointee to the New York City Commission on Cultural Affairs.
-He currently serves on the boards of Symphony Space and the Alliance for the Arts and served as a Trustee of Meet the Composer, The American Symphony Orchestra League and the Orchestra of St. Luke’s.
-He is a graduate of Roosevelt University and received an MBA from Northwestern University’s Kellogg Graduate School of Management.
-Mr. Mittenthal is a bilateral cornea recipient.
+He currently serves on the boards of Symphony Space and the Alliance for the Arts and served as a Trustee of Meet the Composer, the American Symphony Orchestra League and the Orchestra of St. Luke’s.
+He received his MBA from Northwestern University’s Kellogg Graduate School of Management and is a graduate of Roosevelt University.
+Mr. Mittenthal is a bilateral cornea transplant recipient.